Calebh101/GlucoseStandby/README.md

 }
 ```

 The package uses only these URLs and endpoints for its data.
-Note that your username *and* password are needed for these endpoints, and those are stored in plain text.
+Note that your username *and* password are needed for these endpoints, and those are stored in plain text *on your device*.

-For a detailed breakdown of these endpoints, check out my [documentation](https://github.com/Calebh101/dexcom/README.md) on this.
+For a detailed breakdown of these endpoints, check out my [documentation](https://github.com/Calebh101/dexcom/blob/main/README.md) on this.
+(Yes I made this too haha)